 Bourbon is booming and during the past several years, bourbon sales have been increasing exponentially.
 What better way to learn about and sample bourbon than on the Kentucky Bourbon Trail?

-The Kentucky Bourbon Trail is a collection of seventeen whiskey distilleries.
+The Kentucky Bourbon Trail is a collection of eighteen whiskey distilleries.
 Each of these distilleries offers tours and tastings.
 On the tours, learn how bourbon is produced and end with a bourbon tasting.

 There is more to the Kentucky Bourbon Trail than just distillery tours and bourbon tastings.
 It’s a step back in time where you learn about the history of Kentucky.
 You will drive through scenic bluegrass Kentucky, with horse farms as far as the eye can see.
 Spend the night in a historic tavern, enjoy the nightlife in Louisville, or visit the birthplace of Abraham Lincoln.
 Whether you have two days or a week, there is plenty here to keep you busy.